Gerald and Charlene Gallego: Post-sentencing appeals

 Between 1985 and 2001, Gerald filed numerous appeals, citing issues such as jury prejudice and judicial errors.
-His first appeal, alleging that widespread publicity diminished his chances of getting a fair trial and that Charlene should have been forbitten from testifying, was unanimously dismissed on December 20, 1985, by the Nevada Supreme Court.
-He was scheduled to be executed on February 6, 1987, by lethal injection; three weeks prior, the U.S. District Court of Nevada issued an indefinite stay following an appeal to the federal court.
+His first appeal, alleging that widespread publicity diminished his chances of getting a fair trial and that Charlene should have been forbidden from testifying, was unanimously dismissed on December 20, 1985, by the Nevada Supreme Court.
+He was scheduled to be executed on February 6, 1987, by lethal injection; the execution was stayed by the U.S. District Court of Nevada after Gerald filed a federal habeas corpus petition.

 In 1993, Gerald filed a seventeen-page appeal seeking to overturn his convictions in Nevada, citing issues such as jury prejudice and errors on the judge's behalf.
-Despite the Nevada Attorney General urging the court to deny the request, District Court Judge Howard D. McKibben issued a hearing on the matter in October 1995 and ordered an investigation into Charlene at the request of Gerald.
+Although the Nevada Attorney General urged the court to deny the request, District Court Judge Howard D. McKibben held a hearing on the matter in October 1995 and ordered an investigation into Charlene at the request of Gerald.
 McKibben ultimately rejected the appeal after four months of hearing arguments.
 Gerald further sought to appeal on the grounds that the trial had been unfair due to the extensive publicity tampering jury selection.

 In September 1997, Gerald's death sentence in Nevada was overturned by the Ninth U.S. Circuit Court of Appeals after it was discovered that jurors had been incorrectly informed that he could have been eligible for parole if not sentenced to death.
 The United States Supreme Court subsequently denied a motion by Nevada Attorney General Frankie Sue Del Papa to reinstate his sentence, and motions for a new penalty hearing were allowed to move forward.
 Clark County District Judge John S. McGroarty ordered Gerald to undergo a psychological evaluation to determine if he was competent enough to move forward to a new penalty hearing.
 During court appearances, Gerald often argued with McGroarty and ignored some his questions, and during one appearance sat facing an exit door with his back turned to the judge.
 A subsequent mental health evaluation conducted on behalf of Gerald's defense council reported that he endured severe organic brain damage that had deteriorated markedly from 1984 onward.
 At an April 1999 evaluation, psychologist Dr. Myla Young would determine that Gerald was delusional, psychotic and possibly schizophrenic, a similar result that she had originally reported during a 1994 evaluation.
 Nevertheless, McGroarty ruled that Gerald was competent enough to participate in the hearing but rejected his proposal that he represent himself.